15 Amazing Restaurants in Jacksonville, NC

 • Website: See Menu

 Plaza del Mariachi is a festive dining destination offering all the favorite Mexican fare.
 It’s family-run, as the Alvarez-Alaya clan has brought all the best flavors from Jalisco to Jacksonville.
-The space is vibrant with plenty south of the border flair that feels both fun and laid back.
+The space is vibrant with plenty south-of-the-border flair that feels both fun and laid back.

 Original recipes passed down for generations cooked expertly make up the entire menu here.
 It’s an extensive array with plenty of options for everyone, including vegetarians.
 They’ve got bowls, quesadillas, burritos, enchiladas, tacos, and specialty plates that will blow you away.